1895 Willamette football team: Game 1: Oregon Normal

 The Willamette team traveled to Monmouth for an October 26 game against Oregon Normal School, today's Western Oregon State College.
-A sizeable contingent of fans made the 12 mile trip from Salem to the site of the game, bringing with them numerous horns, which raised a deafening blast each time the Bearcats scored.
-The horns were to blow many, many times during the course of the afternoon as the Bearcats demolished the home team by a score of 44 to 6.
+A sizeable contingent of fans made the 12-mile trip from Salem to the site of the game, bringing with them numerous horns, which raised a deafening blast each time Willamette scored.
+The horns were to blow many, many times during the course of the afternoon as the visitors demolished the home team by a score of 44 to 6.

 At the end of the contest the school's rooters chanted in unison: "Rah, Rah, Rah! / Zip, Boom, Bah / Willamette, Willamette / Ha Ha Ha!" as the elated victors rejoiced.

-By previous arrangement the winner of the Willamette–Oregon Normal game was to play the winner of the University of Oregon–Oregon Agricultural College contest in a practic game at the Oregon State Fairgrounds the following week, and the Bearcats prepared themselves for the challenge.
+By previous arrangement the winner of the Willamette–Oregon Normal game was to play the winner of the University of Oregon–Oregon Agricultural College contest in a practic game at the Oregon State Fairgrounds the following week, and Willamette prepared for the challenge.